boltlabs-inc/key-mgmt-demo/README.md

 Now you're ready to generate and retrieve secrets locally and remotely using the CLI of the sample demo app.

-## Quick Testing `DamsClient` via scripts
+## Testing `DamsClient` via scripts

-We have provided some bash scripts to simpplify `DamsClient` API testing.
+We have provided some bash scripts to simplify `DamsClient` API testing.
 It allows the following basic operations:
 * **Register a user.** Should only be executed once per user.
 * **Authenticate and generate a secret.** Can be called repeatedly to generate as many keys per account as possible.
 The app stores a backup of the secret in a local storage DB.
 * **Retrieve a secret based on a key ID.** Allows the user to securely retrieve any secrets from the key server.